 “Watch, don’t listen,” came from our NASA host.

-The livestream from SpaceX Mission Control in Hawthorne, California, was 3 seconds behind reality at the Kennedy Space Center (KSC) viewing event in Florida.
+The live stream from SpaceX Mission Control in Hawthorne, California, was 3 seconds behind reality at the Kennedy Space Center (KSC) viewing event in Florida.
 And, our host warned, the tremendous roar of the rocket’s liftoff would be another 4 seconds behind that blinding sight.

 It’s time to watch some rocket launches

 While eyes were focused on Mars, however, NASA had taken on commercial partners like SpaceX (of Elon Musk fame) and Blue Origin (of Jeff Bezos fame.)
 Launch frequency has increased because private companies and government missions are both doing rocket launches from various sites.
-Take advantage of more opportunities than ever to see rocket launches at Cape Canaveral and Vandenberg Air Force Base in California.

 Spaceport America, New Mexico, is the country’s first airport for commercial passenger spacecraft.
 Head to Truth or Consequences or Las Cruces to watch as manned, sub-orbital Virgin Galactic flights aboard the spaceship Unity take off starting in early 2022.

-With a new generation of rockets using powerful super fuels, of course, space buffs don’t need to buy tickets to most viewing events.
+With a new generation of rockets using powerful super fuels, space buffs don’t need to buy tickets to most viewing events.
 You can pull up a lawn chair and watch spectacular live launches from miles away.

 It just takes planning, timing and luck as – no matter how far in advance you plan – a scheduled launch window may close without a rocket going up.
 The risk of a scrub is part of the thrill.